HillLabSask/cpn60-Classifier/README.md

 # cpn60-Classifier

+The “universal target” region of the gene encoding the 60 kDa chaperonin protein (cpn60, also known as groEL or hsp60) is a proven sequence barcode for bacteria and a useful target for marker gene amplicon based studies of complex microbial communities.
+To date, identification of cpn60 sequence variants from microbiome studies has been accomplished by alignment of queries to a reference database.
+Naïve Bayesian classifiers including the RDP classifier offer an alternative identification method that provides variable rank classification and shorter analysis times.

 This repository contains training sets that can be used with the Ribosomal Database Project classifier (Wang et al., 2007) or the QIIME2 q2-feature-classifier plugin (https://github.com/qiime2/q2-feature-classifier) to taxonomically assign chaperonin 60 (cpn60) sequences.

 # Citation